bonitoo-io/virtual-device/README.md

   * `BuiltInTemp` - a builtin temperature generator.
   * other builtins can be added.

+Optional fields or fields required with the `Plugin` type:

+* `updateArgs` - this is an array of field names.
+These fields will be sent as arguments to the `genData()` method.
+For builtin Item types such as numerical items and strings this need not be defined, as it gets set internally.
+For plugins which use only an empty argument array, this can also be left out.
+Note that the order in which the fields are named is important, as it needs to match the order in which the arguments are used in the `genData()` method.

 Specific item types have additional requisite fields.

 #### Numerical Items